 Relevance and Uses of Audit Assertions

-This has been a guide to what is Audit Assertions.
-Here we discuss the top three general categories and lists of assertions in Audit (Account balances, classes of transactions, presentation, and disclosure).
+This article has been a guide to what is Audit Assertions and its definition.
+Here we discuss the list of audit assertions along with its categories (Account balances, classes of transactions, presentation, and disclosure).
 You may learn more about our articles below on accounting –